Gears and technology representing engineering

 Final Capstone Project

-Synthesize what you’ve learned throughout the course to conduct the design process for a given problem, completing each of the following stages:
+Synthesize what you’ve learned throughout the course to implement the design process for a given problem, completing each of the following stages:

 • Identify and define the problem.